OG-Open-Source/GlocalText/README.md

 GlocalText uses these values to automatically manage API calls, batching texts together and spacing out requests to avoid exceeding provider limits.
 This ensures high efficiency for large translation jobs.

 **Importantly**, all of these parameters, including the new scheduling options and the existing `model` and retry settings, are **optional**.
 If you do not provide any scheduling parameters, GlocalText will revert to its default behavior of submitting all texts in a single batch.
-If you only provide an `api_key`, GlocalText will use sensible defaults for all other settings (`model: "gemini-flash-lite-latest"`, `retry_attempts: 3`).
+If you only provide an `api_key`, GlocalText will use sensible defaults for all other settings (e.g., `model: "gemini-flash-lite-latest"` for Gemini, `retry_attempts: 3`).

 ### API Key Configuration